 This happens when a glacier grows larger than the original map boundaries.
 We recommend to increase the glacier map in this case, by setting cfg.PARAMS[‘border’] to a larger value, e.g. 100 or 200.
-The larger this value, the larger the glacier can grow (the drawback is that simulations become slowier and hungrier in memory because the number of grid points increases as well).
-We do not recommend to go larger than 250, however: for these cases it is likely that something else is wrong in your workflow or OGGM itself.
+The larger this value, the larger the glacier can grow (the drawback is that simulations become slower and hungrier in memory because the number of grid points increases as well).
+We do not recommend to go larger than 250.
+However, for these cases it is likely that something else is wrong in your workflow or OGGM itself.

 This happens when the ice dynamics simulation is unstable.
-In OGGM we use an adaptive time stepping scheme (which should avoid these kind of situations), but we also implemented thresholds for small time steps: i.e. if a simulation requires very small time steps we still use a larger one to avoid extremely slow runs.
-These thresholds are “bad practice” but required for operational reasons: when this happens, it is likely that the simulations blow up with a numerical error.
-There is not much you can do here, unless maybe set your own thresholds for small time steps (at the cost of computation time).
+In OGGM we use an adaptive time stepping scheme (which should avoid these kind of situations), but we also implemented thresholds for small time steps: i.e. if a simulation requires very small time steps we exit with an error in order to avoid extremely slow runs.
+There is not much you can do here, unless maybe use a lower CFL value, or set your own thresholds for small time steps (at the cost of computation time).

 Can I use my own Glacier inventory and outlines in OGGM?#